nathaliaari36361AnthonySingleton/minimalfirewall/README.md

 1. **Do I need to keep the app running?**

-    - No. Once you enable Lockdown Mode, the policy is set in the Windows Firewall itself.
-You can close Minimal Firewall completely, and the block-by-default rule will remain active.
+    - You do not need to keep the app running to ensure the firewall rules are hardened.
+These are persistent changes until you unlock it in the app.
 You only need to run the app when you want to authorize a new program or change a rule.
+Wildcard rules are only automatically added if the app is open (or closed to tray).
+If the app is closed, any new updates to the wildcard folders will silently fail until you open the app again.

 ## Security by Default